aaeabdo/SLO-Burn-Lab-Operational-Excellence-Game/README.md

 PRs and issues welcome!
 Please:

 1. Open an issue describing the change.
-2. Keep the single‑file app accessible (keyboard focus, reduced motion preferred).
-3. Add or update self‑tests if you change burn‑rate math or windowing.
+2. Add or update self‑tests if you change burn‑rate math or windowing.

 ---